Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: Effect of Damping

 Figure~\ref{fig:avg_mag} shows the three components of the average magnetization vector, $\vb{m}$, for different values of $\alpha$ but the same values of $H_0$ and $J_s$.
-In the case of $\alpha = 5 \times 10^{-3}$, for $J_s = 2~\mathrm{MA/cm^2}$ and $H_0 = 0.1~\mathrm{T}$ applied at $t = 100~\mathrm{ps}$, the AFM magnetization switches to a steady state in the other well.
+In the case of $\alpha = 5 \times 10^{-3}$, for $J_s = 2~\mathrm{MA/cm^2}$ and $H_0 = 0.1~\mathrm{T}$ applied at $t = 100~\mathrm{ps}$, the AFM magnetization switches to a steady state in the other energy well.
 This is signified by a change in the sign of $m_y$.
-As shown by the dashed blue curve and dotted green curve, the final steady state for $\alpha = 5 \times 10^{-3}$ is exactly same as that obtained for $\alpha = 3 \times 10^{-3}$.
+As shown by the dashed blue curve and dotted green curve, the final steady-state for $\alpha = 5 \times 10^{-3}$ is exactly same as that obtained for $\alpha = 3 \times 10^{-3}$.
 The switching time, however, is longer in the case of higher damping since $t_\mathrm{sw}$ is directly proportional to $\alpha$ (Eq.~(\ref{eq:tsw})).
-On the other hand, for the case of lower damping, namely $\alpha = 7 \times 10^{-4}$, the order parameter exhibits chiral rotations when $J_s = 2~\mathrm{MA/cm^2}$ and $H_0 = 0.1~\mathrm{T}$ are applied at $t = 100~\mathrm{ps}$.
+On the other hand, for the case of lower damping, namely $\alpha = 7 \times 10^{-4}$, the magnetic octupole moment exhibits chiral oscillations when $J_s = 2~\mathrm{MA/cm^2}$ and $H_0 = 0.1~\mathrm{T}$ are applied at $t = 100~\mathrm{ps}$.
 This suggests that for lower damping, the threshold currents are lower than those predicted by Eq.~(\ref{eq:threshold}); and could be dependent on $\alpha$.
 It can also be observed that for $\alpha = 7 \times 10^{-4}$, the oscillating $m_z$ is rather large.
 This suggests that the out-of-(Kagome)-plane exchange interaction plays a major role in the oscillation dynamics, similar to that discussed in Section~\ref{sec:oscillation}.